Company GS Animation

 “ftrack helped a lot.
 Without it these projects wouldn’t be possible to control.”

 Before using ftrack, GS Animation relied on XML schema to stay on top of its project workflows.
 However, such solutions had revealed their limitations as the company grew.
 “We were using typical XML chart systems,” says Wasilewski.
 “It was before we scaled up as a studio so it was enough to control a small production workflow.
 For 5-8 people it was okay and there were no other solutions around at the time.
 Production tracking systems started to come out much later.”

 “We have about 20 people in-house, and 10 freelancers working on Basia,” adds Wasilewski.
 Thankfully, with the support of ftrack managing the flow of data between internal and external staff, GS Animation was able to deliver its first batch of episodes and is still in production as it powers through the 26-episode order.

 GS Animation isn’t a large facility at about 30 employees, but no matter the size ftrack provides the essential tools to manage a project of any scale.
 On a project like the Basia animated TV series, where tight deadlines are part and parcel of the work, ftrack proves indispensable in guiding the team towards the finish line.

-“The benefits of using ftrack were obvious to us.
-Despite the usual workflow, workload, production tracking, and review capabilities, we can also easily get access to all assets and quickly check how they look.
-For example, when an animator needs a prop chart they can easily find it in ftrack and quickly watch their part of an animation.”
+“The benefits of using ftrack were obvious.
+Despite the usual workflow, workload, production tracking, and review capabilities, we also get easy access to all assets to quickly check how they look.
+When an animator needs a prop chart they can easily find it in ftrack and quickly watch their part of an animation.”